gdocking/gdock/README.md

 genetic algorithm with physics-based scoring to find optimal protein-protein complexes.

-> A paper describing gdock is currently under review in the
+> A paper describing gdock has been submitted to and is waiting review in the
 > [Journal of Open Source Software (JOSS)](https://joss.theoj.org/).

 ## Features